Letztes Update: 01. Juni 2025

 Antwort der Redaktion

 OLED TVs are known for their stunning picture quality, vibrant colors, and deep blacks.
-However, a common concern among potential buyers is the issue of OLED burn-in.
-But what exactly is OLED burn-in, and should it be a deal-breaker for you?
+However, a common concern among potential buyers is the risk of OLED burn-in.
+But what exactly is OLED burn-in, and how can you prevent it?

-While OLED burn-in is possible, it's not as common as you might think.
-Manufacturers have implemented various technologies to minimize the risk.
-These include pixel shifting, screen savers, and automatic brightness limiters.
-As a result, most users won't experience OLED burn-in under normal viewing conditions.
+While OLED burn-in is possible, it's not as common as some might fear.
+Manufacturers have made significant advancements in technology to minimize the risk.
+Most users will not experience burn-in during the typical lifespan of their TV if they use it under normal conditions.

 Last updated 3 mins ago